Summer Farm & Nature Camp

 In a former life, Ken was a software executive, but these days is Dancing Bear Farm’s lead builder.
 Day-to-day tasks for Ken include repairing the tractor, firing up the grill, working on furniture reupholstery, and fixing the many small things that break every day on a farm.
 If it involves manual labor or grease, Ken is there.

-During Summer Camp, Kenny might join us to read a story, introduce us to the tractor, or to lead a construction project
+During Summer Camp, Farmer Earl might join us to read a story, introduce us to the tractor, or to lead a construction project

 Dancing Bear Farm Background Check Policy